Virginia Tech® home

 October is National Biosecurity and Biosafety Month.
 Started in 2014 by the National Institutes of Health, the National Biosafety and Biosecurity Month is a period during which institutions are encouraged to reinforce their attention to biosafety and biosecurity practices, policies, and procedures.
 Each year, the Institutional Biosafety Committee program and the Environmental Health and Safety Biosafety Group work together to provide a biosafety and biosecurity event day, to offer a fun and interactive way for the university community to learn more about biosafety and biosecurity.

-Visit the Biosafety Month page for information on upcoming events for this year, and view photos and information about the winners of the 2023 lab-challenge traveling trophy.
-The page will be updated each fall semester specific information for this year's event activities, including information to register for this year's escape room.
+Visit the Biosafety Month page for information on upcoming events for this year, and view photos and information about the previous events and winners of the lab activity challenge traveling trophy.
+The page will be updated each fall semester with specific information for the upcoming year's event activities, including information to participate in the lab activity challenge and to register for the next escape room challenge.